kitajs/docs/other/feature-your-company.md

-# How to be featured here
+# How to be featured in our main page

-Is your organization using Kita?
-That's great!
+Is your organization using Kita? **That's great!**

 If you would like your organization to have its logo featured in the main page list, here's how you do it!
 You can submit your organization, your logo and